-Earlier generations of parallel file systems like Intel CFS extended the Unix interface with file-pointer modes for parallel access [Nit92].
-The Scalable File System (SFS) on the CM-5 also provides a Unix-like interface, but has an additional collective I/O interface [BGST93].
-Among more recent parallel file systems, Vesta [CFPB93] breaks away from the tradition of a one-dimensional file structure, and allows files to be viewed as two-dimensional entities where the user is capable of specifying both the logical partitioning of file data among the CPs and the physical partitioning of file blocks across the disks.
+Earlier generations of parallel file systems like Intel CFS extended the Unix interface with file-pointer modes for parallel access [5, 28].
+The Scalable File System (SFS) on the CM-5 also provides a Unixlike interface, but has an additional collective-I/O interface [3].
+Among more recent parallel file systems, Vesta [8] allows users to specify both the logical partitioning of file data among the CPs and the physical partitioning of file blocks across the disks.

 Some recent proposals focus on devising and implementing new and meaningful interfaces.
-Corbett et al. propose MPI-IO, which models I/O as message passing and allows programmers to express I/O with program datatypes rather than byte offsets within a file [CFF+95].
-Nieuwejaar and Kotz propose a nested-batched interface for complex access patterns [NK95].
+Corbett et al. propose MPI-IO, which models I/O as message passing and allows programmers to express I/O with program datatypes rather than byte offsets within a file [7].
+Nieuwejaar and Kotz propose a nested-batched interface for complex access patterns [26].

-Two-phase I/O, proposed by Del Rosario et al., is an efficient implementation of a large transfer operation where data is permuted in CP memory before a collective read or after a collective write, so that the I/O operation conforms to the actual file layout for better I/O performance [dBC93].
+Two-phase I/O, proposed by Del Rosario et al., is an efficient implementation of a large transfer operation where data is permuted in CP memory before a collective I/O operation so that the I/O operation conforms to the actual file layout for better I/O performance [10].
+Disk-directed I/O (discussed in Section 1), proposed by Kotz, efficiently implements collective I/O, out-of-core computations, data-dependent distributions, and both regular and irregular requests [20, 21].